jon-edward/clinicalbert-dist/README.md

-# clinicalbert-chunks
+# clinicalbert-dist
-This is a segmented emilyalsentzer/Bio_ClinicalBERT model.
+This is a distribution of the [emilyalsentzer/Bio_ClinicalBERT](https://huggingface.co/emilyalsentzer/Bio_ClinicalBERT) model.